OHBA-analysis/osl-dynamics/doc/faq.rst

 Why do I need to sign flip my data before training a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The sign of the off-diagonal elements in the covariance matrix of source reconstructed M/EEG data may not be the same across sessions.
 I.e. channels i and j maybe positively correlated for one session but negatively correlated for another.
-The sessions can be aligned by flipping the sign of channel i or j for one of the sessions - this is the 'sign flipping'.
+The sessions can be aligned by flipping the sign of channel i or j for one of the sessions.
+This is the 'sign flipping'.
 This is important because the HMM/DyNeMo models dynamic changes in the covariance of the data, we do not want dynamics in the covariance simply due to misaligned signs.

 Note, the sign ambiguity is an identifiability problem in the source reconstruction of M/EEG that cannot be avoided.